Chef Aaron Silverman's Capitol Hill Wine Bar Now Serves $45 Set Menus

 An evening at Pineapple and Pearls costs a cool $325 these days (including tax, tip, and drink pairings).
 But now chef/owner Aaron Silverman is introducing a far more relaxed—and wallet-friendly—tasting menu at his nearby Capitol Hill restaurant, Little Pearl.
-The daytime cafe will continue run as is, while the evening wine bar will switch over to a mostly prix-fixe format for food, offering a $45 set menu with optional $30 wine pairings.
+The daytime cafe will continue run as is, while the evening service switch over to a mostly prix-fixe format for food, offering a $45 set menu with optional $30 wine pairings.
 There will also be a few a la carte snacks and an In-N-Out-inspired burger.

 “We really love the Little Serow style menu format and like how it makes eating at Little Pearl really easy as you don’t have to make any decisions,” says Silverman, who’s been testing the idea out over the last few months.
 “We are just serving our best dishes every single night.”

 The lineup will include about eight to ten dishes, and will change often.
-Regulars at the atmospheric wine bar—housed in a historic carriage house near the old Naval Hospital—may recognize some past dishes, such as eggplant parm toast or fried brown butter ice cream.
+Regulars at the atmospheric eatery—housed in a historic carriage house near the old Naval Hospital—may recognize some past dishes, such as eggplant parm toast or fried brown butter ice cream.
 Silverman and head chef BJ Lieberman are also working on new items like squid ink-ricotta ravioli and a Japanese monkey bread.
 In keeping with the casual theme, Silverman says they’re happy to accommodate allergies, dietary restrictions, and plain-old dislikes.

 Sommeliers Andrew Limberg and Kerstin Mikalbrown have already created a fun, eclectic mix of wines that include natural bottles alongside splurge-worthy Burgundies and everything in between.
 The $30 pairing includes about five pours—half of which will be natural wines—and will vary based on the customers’ tastes.